 Show Floor Sound & Demonstration Policy

-NAMM is a trade show for buyers and sellers of music products to conduct business in leased booth space.
-Part of that business is trying out the music products; however, there are parameters by which this can be done within the booth space and continue to provide a safe and business-friendly environment on the show floor.
+Summer NAMM is a trade show for buyers and sellers of music products to conduct business in leased booth space.
+Part of that business is trying out the music products; however, there are parameters by which this can be done within the booth space while providing a safe and business- friendly environment on the show floor.
+NAMM is committed to providing a successful environment for its members to do business, and the following outlines how this intends to be accomplished.

 The following policy must be adhered to and will be enforced by NAMM at all times throughout the show:

-- Sound level may not exceed 85 decibels as determined by NAMM Floor Management Team
+- Sound level may not exceed 85 decibels as determined by the Summer NAMM Floor Management Team.

-- Demonstrations may not exceed 3 minutes, impede aisle space or cause disruption to neighboring booths.
-Exhibitor is responsible for receiving the proper approval from NAMM management and securing crowd control staff.
+- Demonstrations may not exceed 2 minutes, impede aisle space or cause disruption to neighboring booths.
+Exhibitor is responsible for receiving the proper approval from Summer NAMM Management and securing crowd-control staff.

 - If an attendee continues to violate this policy, their badge will be removed for the remainder of the show